MoneyCollect/moneycollect-WooCommerce-payment-plug/README.md

 ----
 Rename the downloaded package to：moneycollect-payments-gateway.zip

-2.Install MoneyCollect for WooCommerce on your Wordpress website： Go to your WooCommerce Admin Panel-> Select Plugins-> Select Add New-> Select Upload Plugin-> Select Select File to upload and install.
+2.Install MoneyCollect for WooCommerce on your Wordpress website：
 ----
- Select the downloaded plugin package to install.
+Go to your WooCommerce Admin Panel-> Select "Plugins"-> Select "Add New"-> Select "Upload Plugin"-> Select "Select File" to upload the downloaded plugin package and install.

 ![install](https://user-images.githubusercontent.com/92731686/142347345-c44aacd1-fd4e-4e61-869d-8b16c1c50a28.png)

 3.Go to WooCommerce settings page